That’s another frequently asked question, I can’t simply answer with a few names.

 Patricia Van Lubeck

 After practising and doing the obligate trial & errors, I left that path and found my own style.
-But the misplaced connection between the words imitate and influence is just what makes me reticent to answer if someone asks me who is the source.
+But the often misplaced connection between the words imitate and influence is just what makes me reticent to answer if someone asks me who is the source.
 If I mention another artist, the questioner and readers probably will search for similarities.
 And I think that’s an intrusion to the identity of my art.

-And there are a couple of artist of the present too, who are making inspiring art.
+There are a couple of artist of the present too, who are making inspiring art.
 But then again; they are doing their thing and I’m doing mine.
 I’m happy we all have found our own spot to swim in that enormous art pond.
 It should feel weird to rub on someone else’s achievement.

 Like a lot of painters I have a slight aversion to the question: “What is the meaning of this painting?
 What do you want to tell us with this work?”